 About Sarah Smith

-My strengths as a Dietitian come from the unique expertise I have in counselling which allows me to explore the underlying beliefs and behaviours that may be making dietary change difficult.
-In my experience it is rare for someone to come and see me to say “I don’t know what to do” and instead I help people with identifying which parts of all the nutrition advice they have been given are the important one parts and then explore how to follow them with consistency.
+I have unique skills in counselling which allows me to explore the underlying beliefs and behaviours that may be making dietary change difficult.
+In my experience it is rare for someone to come and see me to say “I don’t know what to do” and instead I help people with identify what nutrition change is important to them and how to implement it with consistency.